GSTT-CIDR/network_hub/docs/additional_tools.md

 4. Specify the output location by clicking the 'Browse' button in the 'Output File' section at the top of the interface.
 Fill out the 'Save As' prompt. **Please be sure add the '.xlsx' or '.csv' file extension to the filename if it not done automatically.**

 5. Specify the 'Relative Abundance Threshold'.
 The default is 1.0%. this default parameter means that no organism < 1% relative abundance will will feature in the output report.

+!!! danger "Important note"
+    We ask that for the NHS RMg service evaluation, you set the Summary Report threshold cut-off to the lowest value (currently 0.1) so that all classifications are included.

 6. Click 'Generate Summary'.
 The output will appear in the 'summary_report' directory.